![]() |

 On completing the course, students will be able to:

-- Describe and explain, in general and non-technical terms, the general principles that govern neural function and hemispheric specialization in the human brain.
+- Describe and explain, in clear and accessible terms, the fundamental principles governing neural function and hemispheric specialization in the human brain.

-- Demonstrate an understanding of the general principles by which the scientific method can be used to evaluate complex, ill-defined problems.
+- Demonstrate a solid understanding of how the scientific method can be applied to analyze and evaluate complex, nuanced problems.

 Offer Semester and Day of Teaching